singnet/snet-sdk-python/docs/payment_strategies/freecall_payment_strategy.md

 #### `get_free_call_token_details`

-Sends a request to the daemon and receives a free call token.
+Sends a request to the daemon and receives a free call token and its details.

 ###### args:

 - `service_client` (ServiceClient): The service client instance.
+- `current_block_number` (int, optional): The current block number.
+Defaults to _None_.

 ###### returns: